HJSackman/MSStreamAutomation/README.md

 - Find one that contains a question mark e.g. "events?...", "videos?...";
 - Look through the request headers to find the authorization token;
 - Copy the entire string **including 'Bearer'**.

+## Output File
+After the program has completed or crashed, a log file named ***StreamAutomation-Output.log***.
+This file is a log of all the processing the program did.
+If any errors occurred, they will be detailed in here.

+Note: A very common warning is *"Response [400] - User already has permissions"*.
+This is okay and nothing to worry about.

+Actual errors will be stated as errors.
+I recommend you search (ctrl+f) the log for errors after running the program to see if the program was successful.